Comtech Telecommunications (NASDAQ:CMTL) Updates FY 2021 Earnings Guidance

 Comtech Telecommunications (NASDAQ:CMTL) updated its FY 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $580 million-590 million, compared to the consensus revenue estimate of $616.35 million.

-Several equities analysts have issued reports on the stock.
-Zacks Investment Research cut shares of Comtech Telecommunications from a hold rating to a sell rating in a research report on Friday, June 11th.
-Citigroup decreased their price target on shares of Comtech Telecommunications from $29.00 to $26.00 and set a neutral rating for the company in a research report on Wednesday, June 9th.
-Northland Securities decreased their price target on shares of Comtech Telecommunications from $31.00 to $28.00 and set an outperform rating for the company in a research report on Wednesday, June 9th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell decreased their price objective on shares of Comtech Telecommunications from $29.00 to $26.00 and set a neutral rating for the company in a research report on Wednesday, June 9th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and three have given a buy rating to the company’s stock.
-Comtech Telecommunications presently has an average rating of Hold and a consensus target price of $30.00.
+Several equities analysts recently weighed in on CMTL shares.
+Northland Securities cut their price objective on shares of Comtech Telecommunications from $31.00 to $28.00 and set an outperform rating on the stock in a research report on Wednesday, June 9th.
+Zacks Investment Research lowered shares of Comtech Telecommunications from a hold rating to a sell rating in a research note on Friday, June 11th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered their target price on shares of Comtech Telecommunications from $29.00 to $26.00 and set a neutral rating on the stock in a research report on Wednesday, June 9th.
+Finally, Citigroup cut their target price on Comtech Telecommunications from $29.00 to $26.00 and set a neutral rating on the stock in a report on Wednesday, June 9th.
+One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and three have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of Hold and an average price target of $30.00.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 20th.
-Investors of record on Wednesday, July 21st will be issued a dividend of $0.10 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, August 20th.
+Stockholders of record on Wednesday, July 21st will be issued a dividend of $0.10 per share.
 The ex-dividend date of this dividend is Tuesday, July 20th.
-This represents a $0.40 dividend on an annualized basis and a yield of 1.69%.
+This represents a $0.40 dividend on an annualized basis and a dividend yield of 1.56%.
 Comtech Telecommunications’s dividend payout ratio (DPR) is presently 51.95%.

 Comtech Telecommunications Corp. designs, develops, produces, and markets products, systems, and services for communications solutions in the United States and internationally.
 It operates in two segments, Commercial Solutions and Government Solutions.
 The Commercial Solutions segment offers satellite ground station technologies, including modems, amplifiers, frequency converters, and network software to modulate, demodulate, and amplify signals, as well as to carry voice, video, and/or data over networks; and public safety and location technologies covering 911 call routing solutions that allow cellular carriers and over the Internet carriers to deliver emergency calls to public safety emergency call centers.